Jack Eichel scores in OT, Golden Knights beat Jets 2-1 – KION546

 While Vegas starter Logan Thompson (1.69) and Hill (1.72) rank fourth and sixth, respectively, with their goals-against averages, they’ve combined to help Vegas rank No. 1 in the NHL with its 1.70 GAA.

 “Logan’s played six and Aidan’s four and I’ll be upfront, that was our plan.
-And we were gonna stick to it unless something really went haywire,” Vegas coach Bruce Cassidy said.
-“We were not gonna deviate just because maybe one of the guys had a poor outing.
+And we were going to stick to it unless something really went haywire,” Vegas coach Bruce Cassidy said.
+“We were not going to deviate just because maybe one of the guys had a poor outing.
 And that didn’t work out, they’ve had solid outings.”

 Adam Lowry scored Winnipeg’s lone goal in regulation.
 Hellebuyck stopped 46 shots.